Alab-NII/FECFevalDataset/README.md

 0. Sentence
 0. Sentence ID (PaperID_SentID; identical to the ID in AASC)

-### sentences_random

-0. Communicative function
-0. Randomly picked words that do not contain the core FE part and whose lengths are the same as the core FEs
-0. Sentence
-0. Sentence ID (PaperID_SentID; identical to the ID in AASC)

 ## Licence

 This dataset is licenced under the Creative Commons BY-NC-SA 3.0.
 When you use the dataset, please cite our paper (see below).